akeyess/akeyess/README.md

 ## Passions :cupid:
    - Blockchain Technology
+      - In love and curious about the furture of blockchain use across the world.
+Daily user of blockchain technology as well as a daily consumer of cryptocurrency media.
+Extensive knowledge of network protocols, tokenomics, exchanges, CBDCs, stablecoins, and gas fees.
    - Health
+      - I am a huge believer in "Health is Wealth" and "You are what you eat".
+Living a healthy lifestyle does not have to be a challenge, you can make it fun.
+I think everyone can live a happier life if they can live a healthier one.
+I would love to positively impact the health of others using research methods and data science.
    - Entertainment
+      - Since a child I've been immersed in the entertainment industry, from TV shows and Gaming, to Social Media and YouTube.
+I've always found myself looking for a full understanding of what's going on.
+I would take the time to look through settings just cause I'd be curious.

 ## What I'm Focused On :mag_right:

 - Gain Summer Internship/ Entry Position